 How do I Know When to Avoid Them?

-For instance, the sign on the left may be seen when you are heading towards a city centre.
+For instance, you may see the first sign when you are heading towards a city centre.
 This is to keep drivers out of the bus lane during the morning’s busiest time.
 You should avoid using it between 7am to 10am on weekdays.
 Any other time of the day or on a weekend you can use that lane as normal.
 It really is that simple.

-As you are heading away from the city centre, you may see the sign on the right instead, indicating that the bus lane (on that side of the road only) operates between 4pm to 6:30pm on weekdays, and again can be freely used by anyone outside of those times.
+As you are heading away from the city centre, you may see the second sign instead, indicating that the bus lane (on that side of the road only) operates between 4pm to 6:30pm on weekdays, and again can be freely used by anyone outside of those times.

 Don’t be confused by thinking the bus lane times operate on both sides of the road at the same time.
 Only the sign on the side of the road you are driving on applies to you.